Sapphirine/Movie-Review-Sentiment-Analysis/README.md

     This is the Large Movie Review Dataset v1.0 from http://ai.stanford.edu/~amaas/data/sentiment/, which we use as training dataset and test dataset.
 There is one well-written README file in the folder describing the dataset.

+    Sentiment Analysis

+    Including all the files doing sentiment analysis of reviews.
 To run the .py files, first you need to install nltk toolkit, scikit-learn toolkit and tabulate package.
 You can try

     $ pip install <package-name>